j-krieg/layerfmri/README.md

 # Layer-fMRI Processing Pipeline #

 This is a collection of code for the layer-fMRI processing pipeline.
 The aim is to create an fMRI processing pipeline that works robustly for ultra-high field 7T functional MRI and preserves cortical layer information by reducing the amount of resampling steps to a minimum.
-This intends to solve the problem of how to combine the robustness and automation of [fMRIPrep](https://fmriprep.org/en/stable/) optimized for 3T with the ultra-high field [HCP Pipeline](https://www.humanconnectome.org/software/hcp-mr-pipelines).
+Thissolves tge the problem of how to combine the robustness and automation of [fMRIPrep](https://fmriprep.org/en/stable/) optimized for 3T with the [HCP Pipeline](https://www.humanconnectome.org/software/hcp-mr-pipelines) that requires manual checks and input.

 <br>
 The current preprocessing pipeline comprises the following steps: